Yacoub Shaheen

-Yacoub Shaheen (يعقوب شاهين; born 27 February 1994) is a Palestinian singer.
-Having grown up surrounded by music, he engaged in musical lessons from his youth and aspired to become a singer.
-He is most well known for having won Arab Idol in 2017, catapulting him to popularity in his native Palestine.
+Yacoub Shaheen (يعقوب شاهين; born 27 February 1994) is a Palestinian musician and singer.
+Born in Bethlehem, Shaheen grew up surrounded by music from an early age, and engaged in musical lessons during his youth.
+His early experiences in musical education would inspire him to pursue a career as a singer, performing at various festivals and winning competitions.

-Biography
+Shaheen is most well known for participating in the fourth season of Arab Idol, winning the contest in early 2017.
+His win catapulted him to popularity in his native Palestine, as well as among the Assyrian community in Bethlehem to which he belonged.
+He has since continued his career as a musician and singer.

+Early life

-Shaheen was born to an ethnic Assyrian family on February 27th, 1994 in the city of Bethlehem.
-He would spend his childhood there and began to develop a passion for music after discovering Arabic and Assyrian folk-pop music, and at the age of seven, he began to study music at the Edward Said National Conservatory of Music.
-He would master several musical instruments, including the bozouk and clarinet, while he also developed his skills by participating in school and church choirs.
+Shaheen was born to an Assyrian Christian family on 27 February, 1994 in the city of Bethlehem; his parents were refugees from Jerusalem, and his father worked as a carpenter.
+He would spend his childhood in Bethlehem and began to develop a passion for music after discovering Arabic and Assyrian folk-pop music, and he enrolled in the Edward Said National Conservatory of Music.
+He would learn several musical instruments, including the bozouki and clarinet, while he also developed his skills by participating in school and church choirs.
 Shaheen also studied interior design at the Palestine Polytechnic University, before eventually pursuing music full time.